aallam/aallam.github.io/_posts/rxjava/2019-02-04-rxjava:-multicasting.md

 ```

 ## Automatic connection
-There is operators to automatically call connect(), but it is important to have awareness of their subscribe timing behaviours.
+There are operators to automatically call connect(), but it is important to have awareness of their subscribe timing behaviours.

 ### autoConnect()
 For a given `ConnectableObservable<T>`, calling `autoConnect()` will return an `Observable<T>` that will automatically call `connect()` after a specified number subscriptions: